piwanaga/Capstone-Project/README.md

 Another area of focus for this site was a mobile first design.
 Using Bootstrap, I wanted the site to be responsive and look good on a small screen first.
 I accomplished this by using collapsible navigation and hiding/shrinking elements for a small screen.

-The API can be found here: https://rapidapi.com/microsoft-azure-org-microsoft-cognitive-services/api/bing-news-search1/endpoints
+The API used can be found here: https://rapidapi.com/microsoft-azure-org-microsoft-cognitive-services/api/bing-news-search1/endpoints.
 I found this API to be easy to work with and well documented.

 Technology Stack: